rybafish/rybafish.github.io/faq.md

 ## Chart
 ### Is BTP/HANA Cloud supported?

-Kind of.
-With default settings login will terminated with the some error ID, and if you check the details...
+Will be with v.096 beta II.
+But even on earlier versions - kind of supported.
+With default HANA settings login will terminate with some error ID, and if you check the details...

 ```
 select * from sys.authentication_error_details where correlation_id = '...'
 ```

-will contain details like: "No password set for the user ...".
+It will contain details like: "No password set for the user ...".

 This happens because the default authentication method in HANA Cloud restricted to pbkdf2, which currently not supported by PyHDB driver in RybaFish.